boiko-t/tasks/Hometask03.md

 ## Task 2
 Check the range outside
-Write an if condition to check that age is NOT between 14 and 90 inclusively.
+Write an if condition to check that age is NOT between 14 and 90 inclusively (less than 14, greater than 90).
+> Example 1
+Input: 11
+Output: Not in the range

+> Example 2
+Input: 40
+Output: In the range

 ## Task 3
 Write to console number sequence (console.log):